 - Coleford – A small market town, it is situated approximately four miles east of the Welsh border and close to the Wye Valley.

-- Drybrook – A small village on the edge of the area.
+- Drybrook – A small village on the edge of the area with a quarry and some fantastic woodland.

 - Redbrook – A village on the banks of the River Wye, it has a village store and 2 pubs.
 It is a glorious spot for those using the river for fun, including for wild swimming.